BrianInGermany/americansingermany/README.md

 ## Welcome Americans and Friends!

-Go to [join.americansingermany.club](http://join.americansingermany.club) to network with Americans across the country.
+Go to [join.americansingermany.club](http://join.americansingermany.club) to network and socialize with Americans across the country.

 We are currently a "klein aber fein" collection of folks, but we're growing by the day!